-By Lynn Martin, President, ICE Fixed Income and Data Services
+By Lynn Martin, President, NYSE Group

 It’s a dynamic transforming bond markets: the ability to move large, multi-faceted bond portfolios fast and with precision.
 Portfolio trading now comprises nearly 5% of total bond market trading volumes, around three times the amount in previous years, according to TRACE estimates.

 The momentum is clear.
 In the first quarter of 2021, over $4.2 billion in U.S.-based notional activity was executed at ICE, up from $1.9 billion in the fourth quarter of 2020, over double the volume of the prior quarter.

 Where portfolio managers, traders and dealers once engaged in protracted spreadsheet exchanges lasting several hours, they can now price and move complex portfolios with a few keystrokes.

 Portfolio trading refers to a transaction where thousands of bonds can be offered simultaneously by ICE in a single trade to one or several counterparties.
 The trade is executed in an all-or-none fashion, but can put multiple dealers in competition to price the entire portfolio.

 The ability to move large parcels of risk with ease means the opportunity to execute fewer, larger trades to reduce market impact and cost.
 Already, many asset managers are regularly shifting blocks worth several hundred million to topping $1 billion.
 A process which used to be sporadic due to time and resources needed, is fast becoming part of the fixed income landscape as a way to tap liquidity.

 In addition, a reduction in time needed to execute on portfolios means bond desks can reallocate resources.
 This means traders can spend more time with clients, conducting analysis or managing risk, instead of executing transactions.
 As a trading workflow which is fully automated - from staging the order to execution reports - portfolio auctions can also reduce operational risk, complemented by an audit trail of execution.